MicrosoftDocs/WSL/WSL/enterprise.md

 To begin creating your WSL image, first [install the Windows Subsystem for Linux](./install.md).

-Once installed, use The Microsoft Store for Business to download and install the Linux distribution that’s right for you.
-Create an account with the [Microsoft Store for Business](https://businessstore.microsoft.com/).
+Once installed, use the [Microsoft Store](https://apps.microsoft.com/search?query=wsl&hl) to download and install the Linux distribution that’s right for you.

 ### Exporting your WSL image